 If you want to check your credit record before applying for a new card, click here to get your free Experian Credit Score.

 Key facts: No annual fee

 About the card

-The Flybe MasterCard is issued by Creation Financial Services, who also operate the IHG Rewards Club cards and numerous retailer and football club credit cards.
-Creation may not be a familiar name but they are owned by French bank BNP Paribas.
+The Flybe Mastercard is issued by Creation Financial Services, which also operates the IHG Rewards Club cards.
+Creation may not be a familiar name but it is owned by French bank BNP Paribas.

 What is the sign-up bonus?

 This has been the trickiest card to evaluate so far, to be honest.
 Flybe and its credit card loyalty scheme completely passes most of us by – but have we been making a massive mistake?!